WHY CHOOSE PEACE SCHOOL

 Peace offers a variety of extra-curricular activities.
 Students in Kindergarten – 8th grade can partake in a variety of after school clubs during the school year.
 Examples include Chess, Book, Science, and Sewing Clubs.

 We offer athletic opportunities to our students in 5th – 8th grade.
-There is an annual $25 fee per participating child.
+There is a $25 fee per sport per participating child.
 Sports include Track, Soccer, Girls’ Volleyball and Basketball and Boys’ Basketball.

 What Parents Say About Peace School